APPLICATIONS TO THIS FUND ARE NOW OPEN FOR THE ACADEMIC YEAR 2021 – 2022

-This fund will be open to application from young people (aged 7 – 18 years old) that show enthusiasm and/or aptitude for music but cannot access instrumental tuition due to the impact of COVID-19 or have been affected by family trauma as a result of COVID-19.
+This fund is for young people (aged 7 – 18 years old) that show enthusiasm and/or aptitude for music but cannot access instrumental tuition due to the impact of COVID-19 or have been affected by family trauma as a result of COVID-19.

 The Bursary will cover a minimum of 75% of the costs of one-to-one 20 minute online instrumental lessons and subsidise 100% of the cost of membership of MMF’s Music Centre for up to ten young people for at least one academic year.
 Recipients will also benefit from MMF’s Trust Fund reduced rate for instrument hire, should this be required.

 We know that for some pupils, accessing online learning is a barrier.
 If we meet young people in need of devices; internet connectivity; or other equipment to support them to learn music in lockdown, we will allocate funds from this campaign accordingly.

 We are a looking for young people (7 – 18 years of age) who:

 - Live or go to school in the London Borough of Merton